mbvillalonga/curve_fitting/README.md

 ## To do

-1. Modularize scripts
+1. Modularize scripts according to directory structure
+2. statistical_tests.py: modify to take as input a list of curve functions
+3. Update individual script annotation
-2. Write setup.py / pyproject.toml
+4. Write setup.py / pyproject.toml
+5. Update README with final summary